-We calculate the due date using a combination of menstrual timing, ovulation timing (if known) and the results from early ultrasounds.
-The "textbook" pregnancy due date is based on a 28-day cycle, ovulation and conception occurring on day 14, and therefore the due date is 40 weeks from the first day of the last menstrual period (called LMP), or 38 weeks from conception.
-The day that you miss your period, you are already 4 weeks pregnant !
+We calculate the due date using a combination of menstrual timing, ovulation timing (if known), IVF dating (if done), and the results from early ultrasounds.
+The "textbook" pregnancy due date is based on a 28-day cycle and the normal due date is 40 weeks from the first day of the last menstrual period (LMP).